 The International Baccalaureate Diploma Programme is recognized, both nationally and internationally, for excellence in preparing students for the college years and beyond.
-This diploma is one way for students to experience university-level courses, and it is by far one of the most respected.
+This diploma is by far one of the most respected ways for students to experience university-level courses.

 In a previous post, we talked about what getting an IB diploma involves, and how the assessments are scored.
 Below you will find a sampling of research and opinions on how the IBDP is viewed by some of the most prestigious universities in the United States.

 University of Michigan, Cliff Sjogren, former Director of Admissions:

 "A transcript that reveals a student’s enrollment in International Baccalaureate courses serves notice to the admissions officer that the applicant is someone who accepts rather than avoids educational challenges.
 Further, a successful IB student will enroll at Michigan with some advantages over students who have taken less intensive programs…Unquestionably, a school that graduates each year a number of students with IB diplomas has demonstrated its commitment to high educational standards and that commitment will serve to influence admissions decisions at the University of Michigan."